Kubb Game and Rules Guide

 How to Play Kubb

-The game is typically played in an open area or playing field, most commonly on a sandy beach, lawn game or a backyard game.
+The game is typically played in an open area or playing field, most commonly on a sandy beach, lawn game, or backyard game.
 The first thing you need to do when playing Kubb is set up your playing field by marking out a rectangle with field marking pins, stakes, or even rocks at the corners and two markers at the imaginary line running through the center of the court.
 The most common court size used is a 26 x 16-foot rectangle.

-This is the size of court typically used in official Kubb tournaments.
+This is the size of the court typically used in official Kubb tournaments.
 If you are a beginner or playing with children it is suggested to start smaller and work your way up in size as you get better.
 The opposing ends of the court are called the baselines with an imaginary line running through the middle.

 There are 3 different types of wooden pieces used in gameplay including 10 kubbs measuring 15 cm tall and 7 cm square on the end, a king measuring 30 cm tall and 9 cm square on the end, and 6 batons that are 30 cm long and 4.4 cm in diameter.
 Most commercially made kubb sets will include all of these pieces along with 6 field marking pins, a carrying bag, and rules.
 Each team will need to take 5 kubbs.
 The same king is used for both teams.